TEDxAuckland/tedx-auckland-site/src/_posts/2019-07-30-nathan-joe-identity-race-and-representation-from-novel-to-film-and-stage.md

 categories:
 ---

-*Nathan Joe is a Christchurch born, multiple award-winning playwright who captivates Auckland with his fun and experimental theatre.
+*Nathan Joe is a Christchurch born, multiple award-winning playwright who captivates Auckland with fun and experimental theatre.
 His show ‘I Am Rachel Chu’ (based off ‘Crazy Rich Asians’) returns to Auckland after a sold out and award-winning season at the&nbsp;[Fringe arts festival](https://www.aucklandfringe.co.nz/), 2019.
 It opens from August 6th - 10th at the Basement theatre.&nbsp;*

 *We sat down with Nathan at the BizDojo Office in Ponsonby to talk about the complex narrative, text, and themes in his latest show.&nbsp;*